 - Having a partnership with parents is an essential part of our school ethos and philosophy.
 The school has an "open door" policy; all parents are welcome to discuss their child's progress.
-Class Teachers, the SENDCo and the Head Teacher are available for consultation at any mutually convenient time. - Parents' and pupils' views are gathered during IEPs target setting and Annual Reviews. - Parents Evenings are organised for communication purposes, to which the child and parents/carers are invited.
+Class Teachers, the SENDCo and the Head Teacher are available for consultation at any mutually convenient time. - The school has a dedicated family support worker who can signpost parents to support and guidance. - Parents' and pupils' views are gathered during IEPs target setting and Annual Reviews. - Parents Evenings are organised for communication purposes, to which the child and parents/carers are invited.
 As part of these meetings, parents of pupils with an IEP are invited to specifically discuss SEND provision & targets.
 Parents/ carers may request the SENDCo to be present at these meetings if they wish. - Parents may also be invited into school to discuss specific issues relating to their child as the need arises. - For children with an ECHP, parents and pupils are encouraged to attend the annual review meeting and to make their contribution towards the annual review report. - Parents needing additional support, or an impartial viewpoint, will be advised of the advice which may be provided by SENDIASS.
 This can be accessed through Hampshire County Council's website (please see in section 13).